 Finding a New Normal in the Cloud

+To maximize productivity and efficiency in this digital new normal environment, organizations will need to combine technology with organizational innovation.
 Meanwhile, economies have contracted, and revenues have fallen sharply in many sectors and industries.
-As companies search for the best ‘new normal’ way to run their operations digitally and remotely, they also need to cut costs and lower their cash burn rate.
+As companies search for the best ânew normalâ way to run their operations digitally and remotely, they also need to cut costs and lower their cash burn rate.

 BCG Platinion has identified five key areas where CIOs can leverage cloud computing resources to optimize operations while lowering cash burn rates and reducing total IT expenditures by up to 10%.